Skip to content

 file: example-data.json

-In order for the mock server to return the response file in an appropriate format, the plugin must be allowed to process it.
-That means you should not call skipDefaultBehaviour() unless you want to skip using a response file (e.g. if you want to send an error code back or a response without a body).
+Skipping plugin default behaviour In order for the mock server to return the response file in an appropriate format, the plugin must be allowed to process it.
+This is the default behaviour after your script runs.
+If you want to override the plugin's behaviour, you can call `skipDefaultBehaviour()` on the response (e.g. if you want to send an error code back).

-Whilst not required, your script could invoke usingDefaultBehaviour() for readability to indicate that you want the plugin to handle the response file for you.
-See the rest plugin tests for a working example.
-To this end, the following blocks are semantically identical:
+The alternative to skipping the default behaviour is `usingDefaultBehaviour()`.
+Whilst not required, your script can invoke this for readability to indicate that you want the plugin to handle the response file for you.
+The following blocks are semantically identical:

 respond()